 The Bimonthly and Clean Metals Sampling Programs are used to assess aquatic life and public water supply uses.
-These programs collect water column grab samples from 15 Ohio River stations (Olmsted was added as a 16th station in September of 2018) once every other month (Table 2).
+These programs collect water column grab samples from 17 Ohio River stations (Olmsted was added as a 16th station in September of 2018, Monaca as the 17th in November of 2021) once every other month (Table 2).
 Samples collected by ORSANCO staff and hired contractors are analyzed for certain chemical and physical parameters by a contract laboratory.
 In October of 2000, ORSANCO changed the aquatic life use criteria for metals to assess dissolved metals rather than total recoverable metals.
 Dissolved metals are available to aquatic life because they are dissolved in the water column, making these data more accurate and representative for assessments.
 Dissolved metals criteria for the protection of aquatic life have very low concentrations, some in only single parts per billion.
 Therefore, collecting uncontaminated samples and performing low-level analyses using clean techniques is essential.
 However, while dissolved criteria are used, every sample is analyzed for both total recoverable and dissolved metals.
+The

-The Commonwealth of Virginia state laboratory provides the clean metals sampling equipment and analyses.
+Commonwealth of Virginia state laboratory provides the clean metals sampling equipment and analyses.
 Clean Metal parameters as well as Bimonthly Sampling Program analytes are used in conjunction with biological data to determine the degree of support for aquatic life (Table 3).
 Applicable results from main stem stations were compared to established stream criteria.
-For this 2022 report, Bimonthly and Clean Metals data from January 2016 to December 2020 were used to make use assessments.
+For this 2024 report, Bimonthly and Clean Metals data from January 2018 to December 2022 were used to make use assessments.
 Data from these programs were also used to assess the public water supply use.